 Emergency Medication (Life-threatening Situations)

 Medication will be administered by the school nurse, or by other school personnel trained by the school nurse (UAP), to students who have a history of serious allergic reactions or health conditions, which may require specific medication(s) for certain life-threatening circumstances.
 All Epi-Pen’s, inhalers and lifesaving medications that are currently stored in the clinic will accompany the student on retreat.
-If you would like to send extra medications for backup, please send these in no later than 10/6/23.

-Over-the-Counter Medications: (OTC)
+Over-the-Counter Medications (OTC)

 - Stock over-the-counter medications are available to students on the retreat and can be given with parental consent (given in Magnus Health Portal).
 Stock medications available on the retreat include Ibuprofen, Acetaminophen, Tums, and Benadryl.